Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 But you'll also relish the experience if you're simply looking for something fascinating when the weather is uncooperative, or if you're looking for an off-the-beaten-path discovery.

-Catacombs - Paris: a wall made of human skullsSkulls are positioned in many different ways in the Catacombs of Paris
+skull wall inside the Catacombs of ParisSkulls are positioned in many different ways in the Catacombs of Paris

-The Catacombs under Paris are by no means the only crypts or catacombs in the city – there are several others under churches and in cemeteries throughout Paris but the Catacombs are by far the largest.
+The Catacombs under Paris are by no means the only crypts or catacombs in the city – there are several others under churches and in cemeteries throughout Paris, but the Catacombs are by far the largest.

 Only a tiny portion of the underground is open to the public, but those tunnels that are accessible are well worth the visit, as long as you don't mind the dark, dank and potentially macabre.

-The Paris Catacombs are named after the Roman Catacombs, but it's a misnomer.
 Catacombs are underground cemeteries, with tombs where people are buried.
 An ossuary, on the other hand, is a room where human bones are stored, as opposed to a burial place.
-The Paris Catacombs are, in fact, a giant ossuary.
-Make sure you get your skip the line tickets before you go.
+And the Paris Catacombs are a giant underground ossuary, the largest in the world.

-History of the Paris Catacombs
+History of the Catacombs of Paris

 In Roman times, open-air quarries existed throughout the region, well beyond the city limits of what the Romans called Lutetia, long before it became the French capital.